klenium/tf2opscript/README.md

 - Replaces the image of australium weapons to the image that bp.tf uses.
 - Shows latest changes.
 - Supports the v4 API.
+- On the new trade page, when you select an item, it adds the item's price to the notes box.

 Screenshots:
 http://imgur.com/a/pBR0f